-'''

-ngrid.r: number of grid rows on the arrays

-ngrid.c: number of grid columns on the arrays

-nspot.r: number of rows of spots in each grid

-number of columns of spots in each grid
+''' ngrid.r: number of grid rows on the arrays ngrid.c: number of grid columns on the arrays nspot.r: number of rows of spots in each grid nspot.c: number of columns of spots in each grid '''

-'''

 ndups: number of duplicates of each DNA clone, i.e., number of times print-head dips into each well of DNA spacing: number of spots between duplicate spots.
-Only applicable if ndups>1. spacing=1 for side-by-side spots by re npins: actual number of pins or tips on the print-head start: character string giving position of the spot printed first in each grid.
-Choices are "topleft" or "topright" a
+Only applicable if ndups>1. spacing=1 for side-by-side spots by rows, npins: actual number of pins or tips on the print-head start: character string giving position of the spot printed first in each grid.
+Choices are "topleft" or "topright" and p printorder Identify Order in which Spots were Printed ------------ -- --

-02.Classes gives an overview of all the classes defined by this package.
+02. Classes gives an overview of all the classes defined by this package.

-170 printorder
+184 printorder